ZouhirYachou/RGsB_Switcher_IBUS_BMW/README.md

 ## Wiring diagram
-This explains how this PCB is connected to the car and the RPI
+This explains how this PCB is connected to the car and the RPI<br/>

 <p align="center">
   <img src="images/RGsB_Switcher_diagram.drawio.png" width="800">